open-roller-derby-tools/awesome-roller-derby/less-awesome.md

 # Less Awesome Roller Derby
-A curated list of a bit less awesome things (not open source) related to roller derby.
+A curated list of a bit less awesome things (not open licence) related to roller derby.

 # Contents
 - [League management](#league-management)